Chima200057/PDE3802_CW1a/README.md

 > The repository already includes classification_report.txt and confusion_matrix.png generated for the saved model.

-Troubleshooting
+# Troubleshooting
 1. Model file too large / memory errors
-•	If office_item_classifier.h5 fails to load due to memory constraints, try running on smaller batch sizes or switch to CPU-only: export CUDA_VISIBLE_DEVICES="" (Linux/macOS) or set environment variable in Windows PowerShell.
+- If office_item_classifier.h5 fails to load due to memory constraints, try running on smaller batch sizes or switch to CPU-only: export CUDA_VISIBLE_DEVICES="" (Linux/macOS) or set environment variable in Windows PowerShell.
 2. Webcam not opening
-•	Ensure camera index is correct (--camera 0 or --camera 1).
+- Ensure camera index is correct (--camera 0 or --camera 1).
 Close other apps using the camera.
-•	On Linux, ensure you have permissions to access /dev/video*.
+- On Linux, ensure you have permissions to access /dev/video*.
 3. Incorrect labels / low confidence
-•	Check image preprocessing: resizing and normalization must match the model training pipeline (224×224, scale to [0,1]).
+- Check image preprocessing: resizing and normalization must match the model training pipeline (224×224, scale to [0,1]).
-•	Try running inference with multiple frames averaged to improve confidence.
+- Try running inference with multiple frames averaged to improve confidence.
 4. TensorFlow version mismatch
-•	If loading the model throws errors, confirm TensorFlow version in requirements.txt.
+- If loading the model throws errors, confirm TensorFlow version in requirements.txt.
 If the model was saved with TF 2.11, use a compatible TF release.
 5. Missing dependencies
-•	pip install -r requirements.txt should install all required packages.
+- pip install -r requirements.txt should install all required packages.
 If a package fails, try upgrading pip: python -m pip install --upgrade pip then reinstall.

-Results & Error analysis (brief)
+# Results & Error analysis
-Reported metrics (held-out test set):
+1. Reported metrics (held-out test set):
-•	Accuracy: 0.94 (example; see classification_report.txt for exact values)
+- Accuracy: 0.94 (example; see classification_report.txt for exact values)
-•	Macro F1: 0.93
+- Macro F1: 0.93
-Confusion matrix: confusion_matrix.png (included).
+2. Confusion matrix: confusion_matrix.png (included).
 Observations:
-•	The model frequently confuses mouse and keyboard when only partial views are present.
+- The model frequently confuses laptop and keyboard when only partial views are present.
-•	bottle vs mug errors occur when the top of the object is occluded.
-Error analysis notes & fixes:
+3. Error analysis notes & fixes:
-•	Add more images with occlusions and varied viewpoints for mouse and keyboard classes.
+- Add more images with occlusions and varied viewpoints for laptop and keyboard classes.
-•	Collect additional images in low-light and cluttered backgrounds.
+- Collect additional images in low-light and cluttered backgrounds.
-•	Consider fine-tuning with a small object detector (e.g., YOLO) to crop object region before classification.